Volatility In Valuation Inputs Is The Biggest Test

 The evolution of life expectancy estimates is a long story and not within the confines of this article.
 However, the market is feeling the effects of recent updates.
 With two major players, ITM TwentyFirst and AVS Underwriting, announcing extensions to their older age mortality tables.

 The inherent risk of life settlements is the uncertainty of the timing of that final positive cash flow (the benefit payable).
 In turn, the duration of the intervening negative cash flow (premium payments).
 The mortality estimates assist in modelling a range of likely outcomes but do not predict actual outcomes.
 Nevertheless, they play a big role in establishing current Net Present Value, and unrealised returns to date.
-If you currently own life settlements policies, these updates are considered a big deal.

 The nature of the asset means that more attention is sometimes placed on the unrealised state of play, rather than the realised outcome.
 There are many dynamics which affect unrealised returns.
 Unrealized income comes from such sources as a positive actuarial value accretion from aging of insureds, estimated future premiums to keep policies in force; changes in third-party life expectancy estimates; changes in the discount rate used to discount cash flows expected from policies.